ravibhasker23/custom-feature-squares/README.md

  - Show title by default.
  - Clickable squares and reset any selected squares.
  - Only one square is to be selected at a time.
- - app folder contains the app module and square component.
+ - src folders contains the app module, service, store and the square component.

 ## Cloning, registry and installing dependencies